Renita1206/Quote-Website/README.md

 # Quote-Website
-A website built using Python, Flask and mongodb
+Python, Flask, MongoDB, HTML|CSS

-This flask app interacts with a mongo database to add and display quotes.
+This flask app interacts with a mongo datatabase to display random quotes.
+It also allows user to add a new quote to the database.